Golden parachutes under the threat of accidents: Introduction

 Principal--agent models with jumps that go beyond simple Poisson process lead to Hamilton--Jacobi--Bellman equations with an additional integral term.
 Consequently, the notion of viscosity solution introduced by \citeauthor*{crandall1983viscosity} \cite{crandall1983viscosity} and \citeauthor*{lions1983optimal} \cite{lions1983optimal} requires particular attention as the equations become non-local.
 The first works in this direction are to be attributed to \citeauthor*{soner1986optimal} \cite{soner1986optimal,soner1986optimal2} for bounded measures and \citeauthor*{awatif1991equations} \cite{awatif1991equations,awatif1991equations2} for unbounded measures.
 Subsequently, \citeauthor*{alvarez1996viscosity} \cite{alvarez1996viscosity} proved a general existence and uniqueness result for viscosity solutions to integro-differential equations characterised by a bounded integral operator, while \citeauthor*{pham1998optimal} \cite{pham1998optimal} achieved a similar result for a special case involving singular measures.
 In recent years, there has been a surge of interest in extending the theory of viscosity solutions to integro-differential equations.
 This growth in the literature is largely due to the dependence of the results on the integrability of the singular measure characterising the integral operator.
 Among these advancements, \citeauthor*{jakobsen2006maximum} \cite{jakobsen2006maximum} presented a first version of a non-local maximum principle, which allowed the deduction of a comparison principle for viscosity sub-quadratic solutions.
 Subsequently, \citeauthor*{barles2008second} \cite{barles2008second} and later the PhD thesis of \citeauthor*{hollender2016levy} \cite{hollender2016levy} generalised their uniqueness result by considering solutions with arbitrary growth at infinity.

-In this paper, we examine the model introduced by \citeauthor{sannikov2008continuous} \cite{sannikov2008continuous} in the presence of accidents, thereby making the model suitable for investigating contracting problems between a principal and an agent in an economic environment that might experience unpredictable and negative shocks of unknown size.
+In this paper, we examine the weak formulation of the model introduced by \citeauthor{sannikov2008continuous} \cite{sannikov2008continuous} in the presence of accidents, thereby making the model suitable for investigating contracting problems between a principal and an agent in an economic environment that might experience unpredictable and negative shocks of unknown size.
 Specifically, we explore optimal contracts offered by a risk-neutral principal to a risk-averse agent aimed at executing a project.
 To maximise the project's value, which is described by an underlying jump--diffusion process, the agent can employ two distinct actions simultaneously, influencing both the drift of the process and the likelihood of accidents occurring.
 We model the impact of accidents using a compound Poisson process, in line with the approach outlined by \citeauthor*{capponi2015dynamic}.
-However, a slight issue arises in the derivation of optimal contracts in the mentioned work, particularly in the application of the martingale representation property in \cite[Lemma 3.1]{capponi2015dynamic}.
+However, there seems to be a subtle issue in the derivation of optimal contracts in the aforementioned work, stemming from an incorrect application of the martingale representation property in \cite[Lemma 3.1]{capponi2015dynamic}.
 This issue inevitably imposes a restriction on the set of the admissible contracts.
 Consequently, our contribution can be seen as an extension to this model, not only due to this concern but also because we assume that the principal offers compensation to the agent not solely at the random termination time but consistently throughout the entire duration of the contract.